jiriklepl/NSWI152/README.md

 - Consumers
   - partitioned application that consumes the reports - we need to repeatedly ask the REST API
+  - simple app written by the cloud platform team

 - Notification hub
   - sends reports with identified devices to the technicians